metamorph-inc/openmeta-mms/docs/testbenches/04-SpiceTest.rst

 The value of this attribute must be a valid ``.TRAN`` statement.

 This statement specifies the time interval over which the transient analysis takes place, and the time increments.
-The format is as follows:
+The format is as follows [1]_:

 ``.TRAN TSTEP TSTOP <TSTART <TMAX>> <UIC>``